sukritishuk/ML_ZoomCamp_Article/README.md

 * Testing for Stationarity
 * Making a Time Series Stationary
 * Seasonal Decomposition of a Time Series
 * Selection of Non-seasonal and Seasonal Orders -

-  a) Manual selection of orders
+  * Manual selection of orders
-  b) Automated selection of orders - using Pmdarima library (auto_arima)
+  * Automated selection of orders - using Pmdarima library (auto_arima)
 * Comparing Models and Interpreting Results
 * Splitting the Dataset for Time Series Analysis
 * Model Selection for Stock Predictions - ARIMA, Seasonal ARIMA (SARIMA) Model, Auto ARIMA, Prophet